hinto-janai/monero-bash/docs/help.md

 ```
 *note: you do not need the folders inside `/monero-bash/`, you can set the paths anywhere*

-the `.tmp` folder is used when downloading/extracting monero-cli and monero-bash (it is deleted afterwards)
+the `.tmp` folder is used when downloading/extracting `monero-cli` and `monero-bash` (it is deleted afterwards)

-when upgrading, monero-bash (by default), moves any old `cli` or `monero-bash` files in a timestamped folder inside `.old` instead of deleting them (if you'd like to change that, see the next section)
+when upgrading, `monero-bash` (by default), moves any old `/cli/` or `monero-bash` files in a timestamped folder inside `.old` instead of deleting them (if you'd like to change that, see the next section)

 ## Configuration
-if you already use custom options/flags for `monerod` or `monero-wallet-cli` and want monero-bash to use them as well, make a `monerod.conf` or `monero-wallet-cli.conf` file and put them in your `.bitmonero` folder. [refer to this official monero documentation to learn more](https://monerodocs.org/interacting/monero-config-file)
+if you already use custom options/flags for `monerod` or `monero-wallet-cli` and want `monero-bash` to use them as well, make a `monerod.conf` or `monero-wallet-cli.conf` file and put them in your `.bitmonero` folder. [refer to this official monero documentation to learn more](https://monerodocs.org/interacting/monero-config-file)

 for `monero-bash` specific configuration, edit the file `/monero-bash/config`
 ```